CTLife/xQTLs/README.md

 3. Merge all files from each sample into one file to satisfy the input format of `QTLtools cis` and `QTLtools trans` by `3a_merge.peaks.pl` or `3b_merge.gene.pl`.
 Please ensure that the colomn orders of the GFT file and the merged file are the same.
 More details please see `perl xxx.pl -help`.

+4. Further filter m6A-epaks or genes by `4a_keptRegions.peaks.R` or `4b_keptRegions.gene.R`.
+We can remove peaks or genes with low reads desnity or low variance.
+More details please see code of `4a_keptRegions.peaks.R` or `4b_keptRegions.gene.R`